bofeng/udp2ws/README.md

 # udp2ws

-pipe udp server data to websocket server
+This is a toy tool that will setup a udp server and a websocket server, and broadcast the data it received from the UDP port to all connected websocket clients.

 ## Run server